History of Jewish songwriters told in ‘Beautiful’

 In Jessie Mueller one finds a rare commodity on Broadway – an actress with a truly beautiful voice who not merely emulates her subject, but adds her own vocal twists and turns that enhances the live performance and makes it her own.
 When she plays King as a struggling teen, there is a tentativeness and uncertainty in her demeanor.
 When she portrays an older mother raising her children while at the same time trying to eke out a career as a songwriter, she exudes confidence.

-And another key element to enjoying the show is Mueller’s impressive piano skills.
-She is not merely sitting at the piano pretending to play; she is actually producing the notes and stylings of King while maintaining her character and working with the full orchestra accompanying her in the pit.
-This is clearly an advantage most Broadway leading actresses lack and could very well be key (pun intended) as to why she won that coveted Tony Award.
+And another key element to enjoying the show is Mueller’s impressive skills at emulating piano playing.
+She fooled me completely as I believed she was actually producing the notes and stylings of King while maintaining her character and working with the full orchestra accompanying her in the pit.
+Her ability to stay so fully in character gives her an advantage that lesser Broadway leading actresses might lack and could very well be key (pun intended) as to why she won that coveted Tony Award.

 At the beginning of the run of “Beautiful: The Carole King Musical,” King herself indicated a reluctance to see the musical based on her early married life to lyricist and partner Gerry Goffin.
 (Goffin died just last month at the age of 75.)
 Even after these many years, the relationship with her first husband was still so very painful to her that she, at first, avoided seeing the show.